-Previous studies recommend using a power transformation (Sloughter et al. (2007); Hamill, Whitaker and Wei (2004); Berrocal et al. (2008)), and so we transform both X and Y using square root transformations.
+Previous studies recommend using a power transformation (Sloughter et al., 2007; Hamill et al., 2004; Berrocal et al., 2008), and so we transform both X and Y using square root transformations.
 The data are zero-inflated, with 71% of the Y samples equal to zero and 7% of X samples equal to zero.
 The individual forecasts have a higher proportion of zeros, but because X is the ensemble maximum, it is rarely zero.
 Therefore, we split the data according to whether X = 0 and fit the two categories of data separately: